Rohail30/Obesity_Detection_Analysis/README.md

-# Comparative Analysis of Obesity Dataset

-## Introduction

-### Project Overview
-This project provides a comparative analysis of an obesity dataset to understand the factors contributing to obesity.
-It involves examining various attributes such as age, gender, physical activities, and dietary habits.

-### Objectives
-- Explore the distribution and patterns within the obesity dataset.
-- Identify key factors contributing to obesity.
-- Compare different groups within the dataset (e.g., by gender, age).
-- Build predictive models to classify obesity levels based on the given features.
-- Provide actionable insights and recommendations based on the analysis.

-### Data Sources
-The analysis utilizes two datasets:
-1. **ObesityDataSet_raw_and_data_sinthetic (1).csv**: Contains raw data with various features related to individuals' physical attributes and lifestyle choices, as well as their obesity levels.
-2. **Formatted_dataset.csv**: Processed version of the raw dataset with encoded categorical variables.

-## Data Description

-### Key Features
-- **Age**: Age of the individual.
-- **Gender**: Gender of the individual.
-- **Height**: Height in meters.
-- **Weight**: Weight in kilograms.
-- **CALC**: Caloric intake frequency.
-- **FAVC**: Frequent consumption of high caloric food.
-- **FCVC**: Frequency of vegetable consumption.
-- **NCP**: Number of main meals.
-- **SCC**: Consumption of food between meals.
-- **SMOKE**: Smoking habits.
-- **CH2O**: Daily water intake.
-- **Family history with overweight**: Family history of being overweight.
-- **FAF**: Physical activity frequency.
-- **TUE**: Time using technology devices.
-- **CAEC**: Consumption of alcohol.
-- **MTRANS**: Transportation used.
-- **NObeyesdad**: Obesity level.

-## Data Preprocessing

-### Steps
-- Handling missing values: Checked for missing values and imputed/removed as necessary.
-- Encoding categorical variables: Converted categorical variables into numeric form.
-- Normalizing numerical features: Scaled numerical features to a standard range.
-- Splitting the data: Split the dataset into training and testing sets.

-## Exploratory Data Analysis (EDA)

-### Visualizations
-- Distribution of age, height, weight.
-- Obesity levels across different age groups and genders.
-- Correlation heatmap of features.

-### Key Insights
-- Distribution and trends observed from the visualizations.
-- Correlations between various features.

-## Comparative Analysis

-### Group Comparisons
-- Comparison of obesity levels between males and females.
-- Comparison of physical activity levels across different obesity categories.

-### Statistical Tests
-- Conducted t-tests or ANOVA to identify significant differences between groups.

-## Modeling and Results

-### Models Used
-- **Random Forest**
-- **K-Nearest Neighbors**
-- **Logistic Regression**
-- **Decision Tree**

-### Performance Metrics
-- Accuracy
-- Precision
-- Recall
-- Confusion Matrix

-### Results
-- Comparison of model performance.
-- Best performing model and its interpretation.
+# Obesity Dataset Analysis

+## Overview

+This project aims to analyze a dataset related to obesity levels using various machine learning models.
+The dataset contains information about individuals' demographics, lifestyle habits, and family history related to obesity.
+The objective is to predict the obesity level of individuals based on these features.

+## Dataset Description

+The dataset consists of 2,111 entries and 17 columns.
+Here is an overview of each column:

+- **Gender**: Gender of the individual
+- **Age**: Age of the individual
+- **Height**: Height of the individual
+- **Weight**: Weight of the individual
+- **family_history_with_overweight**: Indicates if a family member suffers from overweight
+- **FAVC**: Indicates if the individual frequently eats high-caloric food
+- **FCVC**: Indicates if the individual usually eats vegetables in their meals
+- **NCP**: Number of main meals the individual has daily
+- **CAEC**: Indicates if the individual eats food between meals
+- **SMOKE**: Indicates if the individual smokes
+- **CH2O**: Amount of water the individual drinks daily
+- **SCC**: Indicates if the individual monitors their daily calorie intake
+- **FAF**: Frequency of physical activity
+- **TUE**: Time spent using technological devices
+- **CALC**: Frequency of alcohol consumption
+- **MTRANS**: Mode of transportation usually used by the individual
+- **NObeyesdad**: Obesity level (Target Variable)

+## Project Structure

+The analysis was conducted using four different machine learning models to predict obesity levels:

+1. **K-Nearest Neighbors (KNN) Classifier**
+2. **Decision Tree Classifier**
+3. **Logistic Regression**
+4. **Random Forest Classifier**

+### K-Nearest Neighbors (KNN) Classifier

+- **Preprocessing**: Features were standardized to ensure they have a mean of 0 and a standard deviation of 1.
+- **Train-Test Split**: The dataset was split into 70% training and 30% testing sets.
+- **Accuracy**: The KNN classifier achieved an accuracy of 84.70%.

+### Decision Tree Classifier

+- **Train-Test Split**: The dataset was split into 60% training and 40% testing sets.
+- **Accuracy**: The Decision Tree classifier achieved an accuracy of 92.43%.

+### Logistic Regression

+- **Preprocessing**: Features were standardized similar to the KNN model.
+- **Train-Test Split**: The dataset was split into 50% training and 50% testing sets.
+- **Accuracy**: The Logistic Regression model achieved an accuracy of 86.27%.

+### Random Forest Classifier

+- **Train-Test Split**: The dataset was split into 60% training and 40% testing sets.
+- **Accuracy**: The Random Forest classifier achieved the highest accuracy of 95.62%.

 ## Conclusion

-### Summary of Findings
-- Key factors contributing to obesity identified from the analysis.
-- Insights gained from comparing different groups.

-### Recommendations
-- Suggested interventions based on analysis (e.g., promoting physical activities, dietary changes).
+This project demonstrates the application of different machine learning models to predict obesity levels based on a variety of features.
+The Random Forest classifier performed the best among the models tested, with an accuracy of 95.62%.
+This analysis provides insights into the factors influencing obesity and showcases the effectiveness of various classification algorithms in predicting obesity levels.

+## How to Use

+1. **Clone the Repository**: Clone the repository to your local machine using `git clone <repository-url>`.
+2. **Install Dependencies**: Install the necessary Python libraries using `pip install -r requirements.txt`.
+3. **Run the Analysis**: Execute the provided Jupyter notebooks or Python scripts to reproduce the analysis and predictions.

-### Future Work
+## Future Work

-- Further analysis with larger datasets.
-- Exploration of additional factors (e.g., genetic predispositions).
-- Development of targeted intervention programs.
+- **Hyperparameter Tuning**: Further improve model performance by tuning hyperparameters.
+- **Feature Engineering**: Explore additional feature engineering techniques to enhance model accuracy.
+- **Model Comparison**: Evaluate other machine learning models and ensemble methods to potentially achieve better results.